t3rn/t3rn/docs/main/docs/resources/t3rn-glossary.md

 **Claim**: A transaction in which an Executor receives rewards for completing an order.

-**Cross-Chain Transaction**: Transactions that span more than one blockchain network, facilitated by t3rn for interoperability.
+**CrossChain Transaction**: Transactions that span more than one blockchain network, facilitated by t3rn for interoperability.

 **Destination Chains:** The chain you want to send to.

-**Executor**: A role within the t3rn network responsible for carrying out user-defined cross-chain transactions, including bidding, execution, and claiming rewards.
+**Executor**: A role within the t3rn network responsible for carrying out user-defined crosschain transactions, including bidding, execution, and claiming rewards.

 **GUI:** The GUI Executor version provides a user-friendly interface for setting up and managing an Executor, making it accessible for users with less technical experience.

 **Interoperability**: The capability to interact and perform transactions across multiple blockchain networks seamlessly.

-**Order Book**: A contract that tracks cross-chain orders, managing bids, and order status for Executors.
+**Order Book**: A contract that tracks crosschain orders, managing bids, and order status for Executors.

 **Order ID:** Each transaction placed on the t3rn protocol gets a unique order ID.

 **Prometheus**: A monitoring tool used to track activity and performance within the t3rn network.

-**RemoteOrderCreated Event**: Triggers when a cross-chain order is created, initiating the bidding process for Executors.
+**RemoteOrderCreated Event**: Triggers when a crosschain order is created, initiating the bidding process for Executors.

 **Source Chain:** The chain you want to send from.